 Because money was short we started our traveling ‘career’ as hardcore backpackers.
 We love this style of traveling so much that we kept backpacking for a very long time even after we started earning some more money.
 The past few years we’ve started to allow ourselves a little more luxury in transportation and accommodation, but the backpacks are still with us (and probably forever will be, we don’t even own suitcases….).

 We regret we didn’t travel more when we were younger, but we’ve been making up for lost (travel) time since visiting the pyramids of Gizeh in 1996.
 We developed a special love for Asia but have traveled to many countries on other continents as well, savoring every moment.
-On May 20th 2017 we left home for one year (+ 10 days) of travel.
+On May 20th 2017 we left home for one year (+ 10 days) of travel, fulfilling some of our most wished travel dreams.
+Now we’re back home again.
 But this is not the end.
 We hope to keep traveling for another 20 years.
 And longer if possible.
 Our bucket list is long enough.
-And it seems to be growing longer every year (even now we’re traveling for a year).
+And it seems to be growing longer every year (even after our year long travel).
 It can take us anywhere….

-Albania, Aruba, Austria, Belgium, Belize, Bolivia, Bonaire, Bosnia-Herzegovina, Bulgaria, Burkina Faso, Cambodia, Canada, Chile, China, Colombia, Costa Rica, Croatia, Cuba, Curaçao, Cyprus, Czech Republic, Denmark, Egypt, Estonia, France, Gambia, Germany, Ghana, Great Britain, Greece (Eugénie), Guatemala, Hongkong, Hungary, Iceland, India, Indonesia, Italy, Japan, Kosovo, Laos, Latvia, Lesotho, Liechtenstein (Eugénie), Lithuania, Luxemburg, Macau, Macedonia, Malaysia, Mali, Mexico, Monaco, Mongolia, Montenegro, Morocco, Myanmar, Nepal, Nicaragua, Pakistan (Roel), Panama, Peru, Poland, Portugal (Roel), Romania, Russia, Serbia, Singapore, Slovenia, South Africa, South Korea, Spain, Sri Lanka, Swaziland, Sweden, Switzerland, Taiwan, Thailand, Tibet, Togo, Turkey, USA (19 states), Vatican (Holy See), Vietnam
+Albania, Aruba, Austria, Belgium, Belize, Bolivia, Bonaire, Bosnia-Herzegovina, Bulgaria, Burkina Faso, Cambodia, Canada, Chile, China, Colombia, Costa Rica, Croatia, Cuba, Curaçao, Cyprus, Czech Republic, Denmark, Egypt, Estonia, France, Gambia, Germany, Ghana, Great Britain, Greece, Guatemala, Hongkong, Hungary, Iceland, India, Indonesia, Iran, Italy, Japan, Kazakhstan, Kosovo, Kyrgyzstan, Laos, Latvia, Lesotho, Liechtenstein (Eugénie), Lithuania, Luxemburg, Macau, Macedonia, Malaysia, Mali, Mexico, Monaco, Mongolia, Montenegro, Morocco, Myanmar, Nepal, New Zealand, Nicaragua, Pakistan (Roel), Panama, Peru, Philippines, Poland, Portugal (Roel), Romania, Russia, Serbia, Singapore, Slovenia, South Africa, South Korea, Spain, Sri Lanka, Swaziland, Sweden, Switzerland, Taiwan, Tajikistan, Thailand, Tibet, Togo, Turkey, USA (19 states), Uzbekistan, Vatican (Holy See), Vietnam